How to Repurpose Content and Make the Most of Your Marketing

 - Write your own post that includes all the information a person searching for that topic would need.
 Add resources that are missing from existing content.
 In short, create something that is objectively better-researched and more resourceful than anything else that currently exists.

 Craft a Solid OutlineHere at CoSchedule, we never write a blog post without an outline.
 They’re essential for saving time by figuring out what you’ll cover, before getting started and realizing your ideas are a disorganized mess.
 Plus, outlines also make it easier to break your post down into sections so you can think more clearly about how each piece might be reused somewhere else.

+Then, Write the Crap Out of Your Blog PostRemember, our goal here is to start off with one awesome 10X piece of content.
+An ordinary, run-of-the-mill blog post isn’t going to cut it here.
 You’ll need to dig deep and produce something truly great.
 Furthermore, you’ll need to write while keeping repurposing in mind.
+Your post should:

 - Be substantial.
 That’s probably going to mean it’s at least 1,500 to 3,000 words in length.
 That’s not because longer posts are inherently better, but because you’re probably going to need that kind of length to include all the information your post will need.

 - Be relevant.
 Make sure you’ve selected keywords and a topic your audience cares about.
-One idea here is to look through your Google Analytics account, see which content has received the most traffic or conversions, and try coming up with something similar.
+One idea here is to look through your Google Analytics account, see which content has received the most traffic or conversions and try coming up with something similar.

 - Be better than anything else that currently exists.
 This is a tall order, but it might be more achievable than you think.
 We’ll get into this in our next section.